Skip to main content

 Follow-up visits

-You’ll meet with our specialized nurse clinician about three months after your initial consultation to review how you are coming along with your goals.
+You’ll meet with our bariatric arthroplasty surgeon after your initial consultation.
+During this visit, you will review how you are coming along with your goals and discuss plans for surgery.

 Sidebar content